nicosommi/tetris-web/README.md

 ### Why not use canvas or a game engine?

-Because this is a experiment using react hooks.
+Not using an enginer because this is a experiment with react hooks.
+On the other hand, I'm rendering divs as a first iteration implementation, but it should be relatively easy to adapt the game state to a canvas or even an svg renderer.

 ## TODO

-- add blast command
+- add onscreen keyboard when native and optional on web
 - add auto fit to rotation command
-- add onscreen keyboard when native and optional on web
 - add settings panel
 - add theme selector
 - polish shapes with gradients and transitions